UnterrainerInformatik/bulkmakemkv/readme.md

 `\Analyze This [Reine Nervensache] (side A)\Analyze This (side A).mkv`

 #### TV-Series Only
+In order for the program to recognize a file as part of a series, you have to add a string in the form of:
+`s<nn>e<nn>-e<nn>` if the ISO file contains multiple episodes, or `s<nn>e<nn>` if it only contains a single episode.
+This is important since it will react differently after ripping the MKV-files.
+Sometimes, when dealing with series, makeMKV sometimes does a 'catch-all' track containing all other tracks on the DVD/BR.
+The script recognizes this and removes this 'catch-all' track automatically.

 *ISO-file name:* (multiple episodes on disc)
 `Avatar - The Last Airbender - s01e05-e08 (c).iso`
 *Resulting target-folder / file-names:*